caco3/image-monitor/README.md

 If so, it renames it based on the Date/Time in the EXIF data.
 Afterwards it compresses it to save space and moves it into a new folder.

 I use this tool to process images automatically uploaded by my camera.
-They usually are named `IMG_20240503_105434.jpeg` or `P1610951.JPG` and not compresed at all.
+They usually are named `IMG_20240503_105434.jpeg` or `P1610951.JPG` and not compressed at all.

 Files which are not detected as `JPEG` (eg. movies made by the camera) get directly moved to the new folder without further processing.